 The diagram shows a photograph of a common type of diode together with its circuit symbol.
-The cathode is identified by a silver stripe on body of the diode.
+The cathode is identified by a silver stripe on the body of the diode.

-When the anode is more positive than the cathode, 'forward-biased'.
+When the anode is more positive than the cathode, the diode is 'forward-biased'.
 When the cathode is more positive, it is 'reverse-biased'.